Skip to content

 Every schematic symbol needs a physical footprint for the PCB.

-Open Tools > Assign Footprints (or click the footprint assignment icon in the toolbar) and assign each symbol its physical footprint:
+Open Tools > Assign Footprints (or click the footprint assignment icon in the toolbar) and assign each symbol its physical footprint.

 SymbolFootprint